My Brilliant Career (TV series): Casting

 In June 2025, it was announced that Philippa Northeast would lead the cast, joined by Christopher Chung, Anna Chancellor, and Genevieve O'Reilly, with Kate Mulvany, Jake Dunn, Alexander England, Sherry-Lee Watson, and Miah Madden completing the lineup.

 Filming

 The series entered production, with filming occurring near Penola, in the South East of South Australia, in June 2025.

-The series is also being filmed at Adelaide Studios and other locations with the backing of the South Australian Film Corporation, and around 400 local cast and crew are working on the series.
+The series also filmed at Adelaide Studios and other locations, with the backing of the South Australian Film Corporation, and around 400 local cast and crew working on the series.
 It is the most expensive television production ever made in South Australia, costing around A$17 million.